Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Applications

-\paragraph{Tool adaptation} Complementary to agent-level adaptation, tool adaptation aims to enhance the tools and interfaces that agents rely on, enabling them to become more adaptive, context-aware, and synergistic with the agent’s reasoning process.
-Instead of modifying model parameters, these approaches update or expand the tool’s experience pool, memory, or contextual representations to better support long-horizon interaction and dynamic task requirements.
-A representative example is \textbf{Agentic Context Engineering (ACE)}~\citep{zhang2025agentic}, which treats evolving contexts as structured playbooks that accumulate, refine, and organize strategies for tool use.
-By continuously curating and updating contextual knowledge through execution feedback, ACE effectively adapts the operational layer of tools—reducing rollout latency and improving alignment with the agent’s decision-making.
-Such approaches highlight a broader trend: as agents become more capable, the tools they employ must likewise evolve, incorporating persistent memory and adaptive control mechanisms to ensure seamless collaboration in open computer-use environments.
+\paragraph{Tool adaptation.} Tool adaptation improves the tools and interfaces that agents rely on.
+Instead of modifying model parameters, these approaches update or expand the tool's experience pool, memory, or contextual representations to better support long-horizon interaction. \textbf{CUA-Skill}~\citep{chen2026cuaskill} provides a concrete skill-centric example: it builds a reusable computer-use skill base with parameterized execution and composition graphs, allowing an agent to retrieve skills, instantiate arguments, and recover from failures across Windows applications.
+The design shows that, in GUI environments, a large part of the adaptation burden can sit in the skill substrate rather than in the agent weights alone.
+A representative example of adaptive context management is \textbf{Agentic Context Engineering (ACE)}~\citep{zhang2025agentic}, which treats evolving contexts as structured playbooks that accumulate, refine, and organize strategies for tool use.
+By continuously curating and updating contextual knowledge through execution feedback, ACE adapts the operational layer of tools, reducing rollout latency and improving alignment with the agent's decision-making.

+\paragraph{Paradigm mapping.} Computer use requires multimodal adaptation: the agent must ground its actions in visual perception (screenshots, UI layouts) rather than purely textual signals.
+A1-style adaptation is less natural here, as verifiable execution signals are harder to define (there is no ``test suite'' for clicking the right button).
+The dominant paradigm is A2-style adaptation with holistic task-completion rewards, supplemented by T2-style tool adaptation for persistent memory and context management.
+T1 tools (pre-trained vision models like CLIP~\cite{radford2021learning} and SAM~\cite{kirillov2023segment}) serve as plug-and-play perception modules.

+More broadly, as agents become more capable, the tools they employ must likewise evolve, incorporating persistent memory and adaptive control mechanisms to support effective collaboration in open computer-use environments.